Don't Forget (Demi Lovato song): Live performances

 Lovato performed "Don't Forget" on The Ellen DeGeneres Show on April 14, 2009.
 Also in April 2009, the song was performed as part of the iTunes Live from London series.
 The full performances were released as an iTunes Store-exclusive extended play featuring recorded live versions of the tracks.
 In May 2009, Lovato performed the song at a Walmart concert, which was later released as part of a live album entitled Demi Lovato: Live: Walmart Soundcheck (2009).
 The release featured recorded live versions of the performers on a CD, and the full performances on a DVD.

-During the summer of 2008, Lovato performed the song in both her Warm Up Tour and the Jonas Brothers' Burnin' Up Tour, for the latter she served as the opening act.
+During the summer of 2008, Lovato performed the song in both of her Warm Up Tour and the Jonas Brothers' Burnin' Up Tour, for the latter she served as the opening act.
 Later in 2009, the song was performed during her Summer Tour 2009.
 While reviewing a show in Glendale, Arizona, Ed Masley of The Arizona Republic wrote that the song "survived the transformation to an unplugged ballad, making the most of Lovato's most vulnerable vocal performance of the night."
 In 2010, she performed the song during her South American tour.
 Lovato also performed the song during her set at the Jonas Brothers Live in Concert World Tour 2010.
 Scott Mervis of Pittsburgh Post-Gazette wrote that Lovato performed a "high-energy, high-volume" version of the song.
 In September 2011, Lovato performed the song during the revue concert An Evening with Demi Lovato.
 Lovato also performed an acoustic medley of "Don't Forget" and "Catch Me" at the Vevo Certified SuperFanFest in 2014.